-10.25.2013On Friday, October 25 join the Center for Politics and Governance for a full-day symposium on challenges facing American cities and forward-thinking approaches for success in the future.
-Discussion will cover an array of topics that are essential to the health and life of cities.
-The day will also include a lunch panel with mayor's from some of the America's most innovative and creative cities including Austin and Oklahoma City.
+10.25.2013On Friday, October 25 the Center for Politics and Governance hosted a full-day symposium on challenges facing American cities and forward-thinking approaches for success in the future.
+Discussion covered an array of topics that are essential to the health and life of cities.
+The day included a lunch panel with mayor's from some of the America's most innovative and creative cities including Austin and Oklahoma City.

 10.04.2013A conference facilitating local stakeholders in developing effective responses to the effects of regional climate change.

 Performance Auditing with Corrie Stokes, Deputy City Auditor (City of Austin)